Jim Parsons (politician)

-Jim Parsons is a Canadian politician from the Liberal Party.
+Larry (Jim) James Parsons is a Canadian politician from the Liberal Party.
 In the 2025 Newfoundland and Labrador general election he elected to the Newfoundland and Labrador House of Assembly in Corner Brook.

 Career

 Parsons is a graduate of Harvard University.
 He was mayor of Corner Brook.
 Parsons is a member of the Qalipu First Nation.

 Since the Liberals lost the election, Parsons entered the House of Assembly in opposition.
 He is the opposition critic for the ministries of Municipal and Community Affairs, Community Engagement, and the Registrar General.